logo

 Validation Data

-Even if we find the optimal cutoff that best classifies 0 and 1 in the training data, it is merely a cutoff that explains the training data well.
-Naturally, calculating the classification rate on the test data, that optimal cutoff is just a cutoff that explains only the test data well.
-Therefore, we create a separate Validation Data to find a cutoff that is unbiased against any data.
+Finding the optimal cutoff that best classifies 0 and 1 from the training data is just a cutoff that best explains the training data.
+Naturally, even if you calculate the classification rate from the test data, the optimal cutoff will only explain the test data well.
+Thus, we create a separate validation data to find a cutoff that is unbiased for any data.

 20190208\_140734.png